ShreyaKumari13/Github-Webhook-Dashboard/README.md

-# 🔗 GitHub Webhook Assessment - Complete Project
+# 🔗 GitHub Webhook Assessment

 A comprehensive GitHub webhook monitoring system implementing real-time event tracking with a two-repository architecture.
 This project demonstrates professional-grade development skills with Flask, PostgreSQL, and modern web technologies.